'Sweet' little girl died in Bettendorf blaze

 "I sure hope the 18-year-old is OK."

-She said it looked to her like the fire was coming from the rear of the home, which is the location of the family's wood-burning fireplace.
+She said it looked to her as if the fire was coming from the rear of the home, which is the location of the family's wood-burning fireplace.